LiveQL/LiveQL/README.md

 # LiveQL
-A library for live queries in GraphQL
+We're building a library for live queries in GraphQL.